The Death of Lazarus

 Thomas, also known as "Doubting Thomas," takes the lead, and says, "Let us also go, that we may die with him."
 (He does not seem to be doubting here).

 The disciples knew the danger of going and yet went with Him.
 We must also remember that there can be a high cost of being a disciple of Jesus.

 If Jesus had been there at his death, or during the final moments, He might have healed him instead of letting him die.
 Lazarus was allowed to die so that Jesus' power over death could be made known.

 The resurrection from the dead is a fundamental belief of the Christian faith; so, a demonstration was essential.

 Verse 17: "Now when Jesus came, he found that Lazarus had already been in the tomb four days.
 18Bethany was near Jerusalem, about two miles off, 19and many of the Jews had come to Martha and Mary to console them concerning their brother."

-Lazarus would have been buried on the day of his death, so he had been dead four days.
+Lazarus was buried on the same day of his death, and he had

 When Jesus arrived, "many" friends and neighbors were there consoling Martha and Mary over the death of Lazarus.